 They possessed a collection of iOS and Android applications and a static website, each crafted by distinct design groups, each bringing unique perspectives, visions, and functionalities.

-The project required improving the usability of core customer flows across all platforms, improving consistency and efficiency alongside envisioning a tradable order book.
-The latter being the cornerstone of a future business model allowing customers to trade directly with each other, offsetting any potential financial risk with increased platform liquidity.
-Think a Betfair odds exchange with the bells and whistles of a crypto trading platform.
+The engagement involved elevating user experiences for customer across all touchpoints, boosting uniformity and productivity whilst conceptualising a tradable order book.
+This pivotal feature anticipates a future business model, empowering customers to trade amongst themselves, balancing potential financial hazards with augmented platform liquidity.
+Think of it like a Betfair odds exchange fused with the sophistication of a crypto trading platform.

 Product and Operations